Sex Trafficking Lawsuits Against Hotels

 April 3, 2024 – Trafficking Lawsuit Filed Against Extended Stay America

-A new sex trafficking lawsuit was filed on Monday involving a woman – we are calling K.R.M. – who is suing a group of companies associated with Extended Stay America hotels, alleging that they facilitated and benefited from her sex trafficking at one of their hotel locations.
+A new sex trafficking lawsuit was filed on Monday involving a woman–we are calling K.R.M.–who is suing a group of companies associated with Extended Stay America hotels, alleging that they facilitated and benefited from her sex trafficking.

 K.R.M.’s lawsuit claims she was subjected to sex trafficking, involving force, fraud, and coercion, for financial gain by her trafficker at an Extended Stay America hotel.
 The complaint asserts that the defendants knew or should have known about the trafficking due to evident signs and widespread issues of trafficking within the hotel industry, yet failed to take adequate steps – or any real steps – to prevent it.